 The Australian Psychological Society (APS) is the leading professional body for psychologists, providing psychologists with professional advice, opportunities for educational and professional development, and high ethical standards.

 What is a Clinical Psychologist?

-Persons who have successfully completed a Masters or Doctorate Degree in Clinical, Forensic or Organisational Psychology, as well as undertaken between 1-2 yrs of supervised clinical practice, can seek registration as a Clinical Psychologist in Australia.
+Some Psychologists go on to further training after their four year degree to completed a Masters (or Doctorate) Degree in Clinical, Psychology.
+Together with another 1-2 yrs of supervised clinical practice they can then seek registration as a Clinical Psychologist in Australia.

 Medicare Rebates for Counselling & Psychology Services

 Under the Commonwealth Government’s Better Access to Mental Health Care Initiative, clients are entitled to claim rebates for psychology services in certain circumstances.

 Generally rebates are available for up to 10 counselling sessions undertaken with a Registered or Clinical Psychologist in a calendar year.

 You can read more about medicare rebatable psychologist services here.